Top 20 magazines for kids

 BIG Kids Magazine is an Australian contemporary arts publication, launched in 2011, that features the work of children and artists side by side.
 Created by two professional artists, Perth based dancer/writer Jo Pollitt and Sydney based visual artist/educator Lilly Blue.
 BIG Kids Magazine is an Australian contemporary arts magazine that provides an immersive, interactive and imaginative arts experience for children of all ages.
 As well as publishing the work of children and artists side by side each magazine is printed on high quality draw-ready paper and includes The Child Artist Response Project, A pull out print plus creative projects, activities and ideas.

 For fans of Steve Irwin and Australia Zoo (and who doesn’t love Bindi).
-Crikey!
-Magazine is an action-packed, conservation-focused, fun magazine for all ages.
+Crikey! is an action-packed, conservation-focused, fun magazine for all ages.
 The quarterly magazine is full of great wildlife photos, posters, stories on saving our planet’s beautiful animals, Australia Zoo updates, animal profiles and exclusive editorial by Terri, Bindi and Robert Irwin.

 Wonder is an Australian publication that empowers pre-teen girls to be creative, brave, kind and to inspire them to think about who they are and what they could be.
 A publication free from the stresses of the adult world.
 A publication of their very own that they can contribute to.
 Perfect for pre-teen girls from 7+.

-I have a school subscription to this one – we get five copies per issue, but you can subscribe as a family too.
+I subscribe to a few magazines for kids and I have a school subscription to this one – we get five copies per issue, but you can subscribe as a family too.
 This one is perfect for readers and writers and many of Australia’s top children’s authors and illustrators cut their teeth in this production.

-Again, this is one I don’t know but has been recommended.
+Again, this is a kids’ magazine I don’t know but has been recommended.
 From the website: Kazoo is a new kind of quarterly print magazine for girls, ages 5 to 10—one that celebrates them for being strong, smart, fierce and, above all, true to themselves.
 And it’s been nominated for a 2017 National Magazine Award in the category of General Excellence-Special Interest and named one of the “Hottest Launches of 2016” by MIN.

 One of a family of US magazines aimed at kids, Cricket magazine is aimed at tweens and features world-renowned authors and illustrators.
 Full of stories, ideas and inspiration, it’s also simply beautiful – and 100 per cent ad free.